tokuhirom/Minilla/README.md

     You can write 'name' instead of automatically detecting project name out of the directory name.

+- readme\_from

+    You can specify the file to generate the README.md.
+This is a main module path by default.

 - no\_github\_issues

     Minilla sets bugtracker as github issues by default.
 But if you want to use RT, you can set this variable.